govex/COVID-19/data_tables/README.md

 - data_tables/JHU_USCounty_map/ contains production files for the U.S. dashboard
 - data_tables/Data_for_UScounty_map/ contains data for the U.S. dashboard
 - US_reporting_frequency.csv contains information about the cadence of reporting for each state territory.
+- data_tables/demographic_data/ contains demographic data of cases, deaths, testing, and vaccination in the U.S. (ARCHIVE)

 ## Data sources